Lake County, Indiana: Geography

 According to the 2010 census, the county has a total area of 626.56 sqmi, of which 498.96 sqmi (or 79.63%) is land and 127.60 sqmi (or 20.37%) is water.
+It is the second-largest county in total area in Indiana, but has the largest water area of all 92 counties.

 The northern and southern portions of the county (north of U.S. 30 and south of Lowell) are mainly low and flat, except for a few sand ridges and dunes and were both once very marshy and had to be drained.
 The lowest point, at 585 ft, is along the Lake Michigan shoreline.

 The central part of the county is higher and hillier.
 As you travel south from the low and relatively flat lake plain in the northern part of the county, the land gradually rises in elevation until the peak of the Valparaiso Moraine.
 The highest point, at 801 ft, is in northeastern Winfield Township near 109th Street and North Lakeshore Drive in Lakes of the Four Seasons.
 From here the land descends south into the Kankakee Outwash Plain until the Kankakee River is reached.

 The geographic center of Lake County is approximately 200 ft northwest of Burr Street and West 113th Avenue in Center Township 41°24′53.8″N 87°24′14.3″W.